 St. George Catholic Church was established in the City of Republic in 2016 but has been serving Catholics in Greene and Christian counties of Southwest Missouri since 2010.
-We are a Catholic Church within the Personal Ordinariate of the Chair of St. Peter, a jurisdiction created by Pope Benedict XVI in 2012 for Catholics with an attachment to the English Patrimony, sometimes called the "Anglican Patrimony."
+We are a Catholic Church within the Personal Ordinariate of the Chair of St. Peter, a jurisdiction created by Pope Benedict XVI in 2012 for Catholics with an attachment to the Medieval English Patrimony, sometimes called the "Anglican Patrimony."
 We are not an Anglican Church.
 We are a Catholic Church, in full unity with the Holy See of Rome, and working in cooperation with the local Diocese of Springfield - Cape Girardeau.
 Any Roman Catholic may visit or become a member of our church.
 Our bishop's name is Stephen J. Lopes.
 His cathedral is Our Lady of Walsingham in Houston, Texas, and he is a member of the U.S. Conference of Catholic Bishops (USCCB) .

 The English Patrimony can be summarized as the traditions, liturgy and spirituality that comes to us from Medieval England, much of which was preserved within Anglicanism over the last five centuries.
 Rome has re-adopted this Patrimony back into the Catholic Church, as part of welcoming Anglicans and Methodists who return to Catholicism, and as a gift to all Catholics in the whole Church.

 All members of St. George are Roman Catholics, who adhere to the Catechism of the Catholic Church and the Code of Canon Law for Latin Rite Churches.
 Any Catholic may attend St. George and meet the Sunday obligation here.
 Those familiar with the Medieval English Patrimony will immediately recognize the familiar sights and sounds of the Book of Common Prayer as expressed through our liturgy approved by Rome - Divine Worship.
 You can learn more about the liturgy of the Medieval English Patrimony by clicking here.
 You can learn more about the history and spirituality of the English Patrimony by clicking here.
 Membership at St. George is open to anyone who wishes to live faithfully as a Catholic, in full unity with the Pope and the Holy See of Rome.